 So, there it is.
 If you begin to implement these three simple techniques, your team will increase your ability to solve any Instant Challenge successfully.
 Just remember to Stay Calm and Instant Challenge On!
 Good luck!

-For more information and tips on Instant Challenge, please consult the Roadmap resource that can be found with your Program Materials.
-You can also download a PDF version through the Resource Area.
+For more information and tips on Instant Challenge, please consult our Roadmap resource.
+You can download a PDF version through the Resource Area.
 To see some of our most popular Instant Challenges solved by teams around the work, check out our Instant Challenge Video Showcase on YouTube.